GitLab

 The Problem

-It can take up to 45 minutes to figure out what’s at risk and what’s not.
+Currently, it can take up to 45 minutes to figure out what’s at risk and what’s not.
 This is due to to difficulty in understanding progress at a glance and a lack of jeopardy indicators.

 The Solution at a Glance

-A risk dashboard that highlights work in jeopardy at a glance, reducing the time it takes to identify risks from 45 minutes to seconds.
+We designed a risk dashboard that highlights work in jeopardy at a glance, reducing the time it takes to identify risks from 45 minutes to seconds.

 Getting to Know GitLab & the PM Space